alex-costanzino/alex-costanzino.github.io/_news/announcement_4.md

 related_posts: false
 ---

 Our paper <a href='https://arxiv.org/pdf/2312.04521.pdf'>Multimodal Industrial Anomaly Detection by Crossmodal Feature Mapping</a> has been accepted at <b>CVPR2024</b>!
-Code available soon.
+Code available  <a href='https://github.com/CVLAB-Unibo/crossmodal-feature-mapping'>here</a>.